nicolelow2001/Project-1---tictactoe/README.md

 9. Created a reset score button that resets the existing scores of both players back to 0.
 10. Changed the cursor to a pointer on elements that users are able to click on.
 11. Added 3 different audio effects for when the user places their piece on the game board, if a player wins and if the game draws.
-12. Added the option for users to change their name.
+12. Added the option for users to change their name at anytime during the game.
 13. Created a mute/unmute button to toggle between disabling and enabling audio.
+14. Implemented an animation where stars fall from the top of the page to the bottom in celebration of when a player wins.

 &nbsp;